alex-piccione/Python-Programming-Lessons/README.md

 (super simple)
 1. from the menu use the _open folder_ command and select he path of your local project (the directory that contains _main.py_).
+1.1 If is the first time a .py file is open follow the suggestion and install the "Python Linting" extension
 2. open _main.py_ or _test.py_
 3. Press _F5_ (it is usually the shortcut for _run debug_)
+4. If not configured it ask for which executable to use, select "Python"

+### How to

+- To make possible to insert values for "input()" you have to ?????????
+- On the first run it hask which "execuable" use

 # Links